rydmike/rydmike.github.io/blog_m3_talk.md

 [<img src="https://rydmike.com/assets/Flutter_Nordics_M3Talk_slides.png?raw=true" alt="Talk slides" width="600"/>](https://docs.google.com/presentation/d/1JRQ3w1UPSlqfaW_pbBJrzjNOQnxEcRfGkbMF0Mwtr98/present?slide=id.p1)

-## Slide Deck
+## Recording of the Talk

 The talk was streamed live and is available as a recording on YouTube.
-It is in two parts, below you can find direct links to the starting time for both parts.
+It is in two parts, below you can find direct links to the starting point for each part.

 #### Part one